THE COMPASSO D’ORO

 Since 1954, the most prestigious award in the design world

 Established in 1954 from an idea by Gio Ponti, its image was conceived and designed by Albe Steiner, inspired by Adalbert Goeringer’s compass and the golden ratio, while the award itself was later designed by architects Marco Zanuso and Alberto Rosselli.
-Initially sponsored by the La Rinascente department stores, in 1958 the award was entrusted to ADI, which has since organized the event and managed the historical collection through its Foundation, established in 2001.
+Initially sponsored by the La Rinascente department stores, in 1958 the award was entrusted to ADI, which has since organised the event and managed the Historical Collection through its Foundation, established in 2001.

 THE COMPASSO D’ORO INTERNATIONAL AWARD

-Since 2014, ADI (Association for Industrial Design) has introduced the Compasso d’Oro International Award, launching a series of thematic editions open to international participation.
-Each edition focuses on a specific theme, aimed at exploring emerging and significant aspects of design in its ongoing evolution.
+Since 2014, ADI – Associazione per il Disegno Industriale has established the Compasso d’Oro International Design Award, launching a series of thematic editions open to international participation.
+Each edition focuses on a specific theme, exploring emerging and significant aspects of design in its ongoing evolution.